 - Move from “-ing” to 1, 2” without a pause.
 Those are your vowel sounds and these will be the quietest sounds.

-13. Sampling Rate – understanding and application
+13. Sampling Rate – define precision of your recording

 - The sampling rate in audio is similar to frames per second in video technology, where recording and then displaying a quickly large number of images (frames) per second creates a moving image.